artsy/artsy.github.io/_posts/2018-02-02-artsy-apogee.markdown

 The prototype was used with two large sales Skinner and Artsy were running together.
 Parsing out _just_ the dimensions of the lots, for _just_ one of the sales, saved an hour of Ops' time.
 Clearly, there was promise in this tool.

-Next steps were all technical, and we'll get into details in the next post, but building Apogee actually involed developing two pieces of technology: a server, and an Add-on.
+Next steps were all technical, and we'll get into details in the next post, but building Apogee actually involved developing two pieces of technology: a server, and an Add-on.
 Because a tool to parse data from various partners necessarily contains those partners' data formats, we decided not to open source Apogee.
 That's okay – we practice open source _by default_, not _by demand_.

 ## Apogee Server